PCSK9: Peptide mimics

-Peptides that mimic the EGFA domain of the LDLR were explored as potential PCSK9 inhibitors in preclinical studies but have not advanced to clinical use as of May 2025, with current treatments focusing on monoclonal antibodies, inclisiran, and conventional therapies such as statins and ezetimibe.
-On 2 September 2025, outcomes of a phase III clinical trial were reported for Merck's orally available macrocyclic peptide enlicitide decanoate, which "promises to be a blockbuster cholesterol-lowering drug".
+Peptides that bind extra-cellular PCSK9 have been explored as potential PCSK9 inhibitors in preclinical studies.
+One of these, Merck's enlicitide decanoate (formerly known as MK-0616), was approved for medical use in the United States in July 2026.
+According to one reviewer, it "promises to be a blockbuster cholesterol-lowering drug".

 Gene silencing

 The PCSK9 antisense oligonucleotide increases expression of the LDLR and decreases circulating total cholesterol levels in mice.
 A locked nucleic acid reduced PCSK9 mRNA levels in mice.
 Initial clinical trials showed positive results of ALN-PCS, which acts by means of RNA interference.

 In 2021, scientists demonstrated that CRISPR gene editing can decrease blood levels of LDL cholesterol in vivo in Macaca fascicularis monkeys for months by 60% via knockdown of PCSK9 in the liver.

 In 2023, a clinical trial demonstrated that VERVE-101 gene therapy, which works via CRISPR gene editing, could reduce LDL cholesterol by as much as 55% in human volunteers with heterozygous familial hypercholesterolemia.